Arequipa, the stunning volcano-ringed 16th-century era city in southwestern Peru, is more than just an underrated gem – it’s an absolute must-visit.

 Foodie tips from Intrepid local leader, Paola Ramos, who is from Arequipa!:

-My favourite local places to eat in Arequipa are Ary Quepay (traditional dishes – like alpaca – in a colonial-style building with Andean folk music) and Zig Zag (a meat-heavy menu with amazing fondues!).
+My favourite local places to eat in Arequipa are Ary Quepay (traditional dishes – like alpaca – in a 16th-century era building with Andean folk music) and Zig Zag (a meat-heavy menu with amazing fondues!).

 The queso helado